-Multi-access related specification is specified in 3GPP for an optional feature ATSSS (Access Traffic Steering, Switching, Splitting) in 5G network.
-ATSSS feature is specified by 3GPP SA2 and documented in clause 5.32 of TS 23.501.
-Some of the key principles based on which multi-access is supported in 3GPP (from TS 23.501 clause 5.32) are:
+Multi-access is specified by 3GPP SA2 as an optional feature ATSSS (Access Traffic Steering, Switching, Splitting) in the 5G System in clause 5.32 of TS 23.501 [23501].
+Some of the key principles this defines are:

-ATSSS feature enables multi-access PDU Connectivity Service allowing exchange of PDUs between UE and data network by simultaneously using one 3GPP access network and one non-3GPP access network and two independent N3/N9 tunnels between PSA and RAN/AN.
+1. The ATSSS feature enables a Multi-Access PDU Connectivity Service allowing for the exchange of PDUs between the UE and a Data Network by simultaneously using one 3GPP access network and one non-3GPP access network via two independent N3/N9 tunnels between a PDU Session Anchor UPF and the RAN/AN.

-Multi-Access PDU Connectivity Service is facilitated using Multi-Access PDU (MA PDU) Session that may have user-place resources on two access networks.
-A 5G Media Streaming session on top of a MA PDU Session may mean that the M4 and M5 flows between the Media Session Handler and 5GMS AF and in between Media Stream Handler and 5GMS AS respectively may use two different access networks.
+2. The Multi-Access PDU Connectivity Service is facilitated by a Multi-Access PDU (MA PDU) Session that may have User Plane resources on two access networks.
+In the context of the generalised media delivery architecture:

+- If conveyed over an MA PDU Session the application flow between the Media Session Handler and the Media AF at reference point M5 may use two different access networks.

+- If conveyed over an MA PDU Session, the application flow between the Media Access Client and the Media AS at reference point M4 may use two different access networks.

-The UE is supplied with policy rules by the network (ATSSS rules) for deciding on how to distribute the uplink traffic across multiple access networks.
-Similarly, the UPF anchor is supplied with policy rules by the network (N4 rules) for deciding how to distribute downlink traffic across the two N3/N9 tunnels and the two access networks.
-The network entity configuring ATSSS rules and N4 rules is SMF.
-The SMF may map PCC rules from PCF to create such ATSSS and N4 rules.
+3. The UE is supplied with policy rules ("ATSSS rules") by the network for deciding how to distribute uplink traffic across multiple access networks.
+Similarly, the UPF anchor is supplied with policy rules ("N4 rules") by the network for deciding how to distribute downlink traffic across the two N3/N9 tunnels and the two access networks.
+The network entity configuring ATSSS rules and N4 rules is the SMF.
+The SMF may map PCC rules from the PCF to create these ATSSS and N4 rules.

-The UE indicates its support for ATSSS (steering functionalities and steering modes) in the PDU Session Establishment Request that is sent to request a new MA PDU Session.
+4. The UE indicates its support for ATSSS (steering functionalities and steering modes) in the PDU Session Establishment Request that is sent to request a new MA PDU Session.

-If the UE requests an S-NSSAI, the same S-NSSAI is allowed on both the accesses
+5. If the UE requests an S-NSSAI, the same S-NSSAI is allowed on both the access networks.

-For QoS support, the same 5G QoS model is applicable for MA PDU Session similar to that of Single-Access PDU Session i.e. QoS Flow is the finest granularity of QoS differentiation in the MA PDU Session.
-However, QoS Flow is access agnostic, therefore the same QoS applies to each of the different accesses in the MA PDU Session i.e. the same QoS is available across two different paths in different accesses.
-The network (SMF) may provide QoS rules to the UE via one access and they are used for both the 3GPP access and non-3GPP access.
-Therefore, for a 5G Media Streaming Session using a MA PDU Session, two user plane paths transmitting M4 and/or M5 application flows may receive the same QoS similar to the way they are transmitted on the same PDU Session using a single access.
+6. For QoS support, the same 5G QoS model used for conventional PDU Sessions also applies to MA PDU Sessions, i.e. QoS Flow is the finest granularity of QoS differentiation.
+However, QoS Flow is access-agnostic: the same network QoS applies to each of the different access network comprising the MA PDU Session, i.e. the same QoS is available across two different paths in different access networks.
+The network (SMF) may provide QoS rules to the UE via one access network that are used for both the 3GPP access network and non-3GPP access network.

+- In the context of the generalised media delivery architecture, application flows at reference point M5 and/or M4 using a MA PDU Session may have similar network QoS as when they are transmitted via the 3GPP access network alone.

-The network may provide Measurement Assistance Information to the UE and/or UPF to assist them in determining which measurements (round trip measurements, packet loss rate measurements) are to be performed before deciding how to distribute traffic across two accesses.
+7. The network may provide Measurement Assistance Information to the UE and/or UPF to assist them in determining which measurements (round trip measurements, packet loss rate measurements) are to be performed before deciding how to distribute traffic across two access networks.

-The ATSSS rules provided to the UE by the network contains information about the type of steering functionality to use to distribute traffic across multiple accesses.
-Steering functionality is the functionality that can steer, switch, and split traffic across multiple accesses.
-From clause 5.32.8 of TS 23.501, supported steering functionalities include:
+8. The ATSSS rules provided to the UE by the network contain information about the type of steering functionality to be used to distribute traffic across multiple access networks.
+Steering functionality is the functionality that can steer, switch, and split traffic across multiple access networks.
+From clause 5.32.8 of TS 23.501 [23501], supported steering functionalities include:

-Higher-layer MPTCP (Multipath TCP) functionality – An MPTCP proxy functionality is enabled on the UPF.
-The MPTCP functionality in the UE may communicate with the MPTCP proxy functionality in the UPF to distribute and aggregate traffic across multiple accesses.
+- Higher-layer MPTCP (Multipath TCP) functionality – The UPF provides MPTCP proxy functionality.
+Corresponding MPTCP functionality in the UE may communicate with the MPTCP proxy in the UPF to distribute and aggregate traffic across multiple access networks.